 Liver: The classic lesion in the liver is portal fibrosis which surrounds an increased number of hyperplastic and ectatic biliary ducts.
 Hepatocellular histology remains normal.
 Intrahepatic biliary ectasia results in the dilatation of the extrahepatic bile duct with macrocyst formation leading to an enlarged gall bladder or choledochal cysts.
 There is a variable degree of liver involvement in ARPKD.
 Severe cases manifest over time with hepatomegaly and portal hypertension present in most cases.

 Symptoms of Pediatric Polycystic Kidney Disease

 Classic presentation in prenatal age is found through abdominal ultrasound.
-It shows bilateral enlarged kidneys, oligohydramnios, and absence of fluid in the fetal bladder.
+It shows bilaterally enlarged kidneys, oligohydramnios, and the absence of fluid in the fetal bladder.
 Additionally, an elevation of alpha-fetoprotein in the maternal serum and meconium in the amniotic fluid may be found.
 Respiratory distress occurs as a sequel.
-If intervention is started early and aggressively, urine output improves with improvement in respiratory status which in turn improves renal function.
+If intervention is started early and aggressively, urine output improves with improvement in respiratory status which, in turn, improves renal function.

 Extra renal manifestations

 Pulmonary disease: Respiratory distress is present in neonates with large massive kidneys at birth due to pulmonary hypoplasia, pneumothorax or atelectasis.
 Severely affected infants present Potter’s phenotype along with pulmonary hypoplasia.
-It is characterized by deep set eyes, flat beaked nose, low set ears, micrognathia and joint deformities.
+It is characterized by deep-set eyes, flat beaked nose, low set ears, and micrognathia and joint deformities.
 Death occurs soon after birth in infants with true pulmonary hypoplasia secondary to pulmonary insufficiency.

 Diagnosis of Pediatric Polycystic Kidney Disease